demisto/content-docs/docs/documentation/readme_file.md

 ## Notes

 We use [MDX](https://mdxjs.com/) for the Markdown generation.
-MDX is a superset of standard Markdown, but it requires that any html used in the document must be jsx complaint.
+MDX is a superset of standard Markdown, but it requires that any html used in the document must be jsx compliant.
 Meaning all html tags need to contain a closing tag.
 For example don't use: `<br>`, use: `<br/>`.
-Additionally, html entities `< >`, not in code blocks, need to be encoded.
+Additionally, html entities `< >` not in code blocks, need to be html-encoded.
 Use `&lt;` and `&gt;` to encode.
-As part of the CircleCI build, the README.md file will be validated that it is MDX complaint.
+As part of the CircleCI build, the README.md file will be validated for MDX compliance.